So, you’re thinking about taking a solo trip? That’s awesome! I cannot begin to tell you how much I have enjoyed traveling solo.

 No one told me it would be more expensive…

 It’s true.
 It doesn’t matter that one person is easier to take care of or easier to clean up after, most places will charge more for a solo traveler of a single room.
 Sometimes they will just go ahead and charge you for a double anyway.
 Like you won’t notice.

 Southerner Says: Ask for a discount.
 Some hotels even have smaller rooms for solo travelers.A neat and clean traveler doesn’t need much.
 Honestly, you probably won’t get anything in return but it never hurts to ask.

 No one told me people would feel sorry for me…

 You going about your business having a good time and surprise; someone feels sorry for you today.
 I’ll admit I was totally surprised by this one.
 Pity on faces of strangers; the hostess, the server, the tour guide, the beach attendant was not what I wanted to see.
 Although it’s infrequent, it does happen.

-But you know what?
-If something happens you are only disappointing yourself and most things are fixable.
-In the above example, I stayed one night and left.
+But what I’ve learned is if something happens most things are fixable.
+If not immediately, then the next day.
+For example, in the city I hated, I stayed one night and left.
 Anyone can do one night somewhere.

-Solution: The more you get used to traveling solo, the more comfortable you will get.
-Make quick decisions when it can be undone and changed fairly easily.
-Many more of the things I doubted turned out okay than turned out to be bad decisions.
+Southerner Says: Travel more.
+The more you get used to traveling solo, the more comfortable you will get.
+Leave your quicker decisions for when it can be undone and changed fairly easily.
+There were plenty more things I doubted that turned out okay than thing I doubted and turned out bad.